 - Check the tv remote batteries and make sure the tv is logged into streaming services.

-- Make sure nothing smells musty or sour.
+- Make sure to have clean sheets on the bed and nothing smells musty or sour.
 It is always nice to wash the sheets right before so that they smell fresh.
 You can see my tips for removing musty odors from furniture here.

 - Make sure there are accessible plugs with a power strip for things like chargers and cpap machines.